-The provider agency must have a current license issued by multi-systemic therapy (MST) services to provide MST.
+The provider agency must have a current license issued by MST Services to provide multisystemic therapy (MST).
 The licensed entity has agreed to assume responsibility for this service under its license.
 The provider contracts with MST Services for training, supervision and monitoring of services.
 This occurs primarily through a MST national consultant.
 The provider will also have a contractual relationship with MST Services, allowing the provider to deliver the licensed MST model.

-MST provides an intensive home/family and community-based treatment for youth who are at risk of out-of-home placement or who are returning from out-of-home placement.
+Multi-systemic therapy provides an intensive home/family and community-based treatment for youth who are at risk of out-of-home placement or who are returning from out-of-home placement.
 The MST model is based on empirical data and evidence-based interventions that target specific behaviors with individualized behavioral interventions.
 Services are primarily provided in the home, but workers also intervene at school and in other community settings.
 All MST services must be provided to, or directed exclusively toward, the treatment of the Medicaid-eligible youth.